Paraguayan Food: Top 25 Paraguayan Dishes to Try Out

 12. Pira Caldo (Fish Stew)

-This is hearty fish stew is traditionally made with chunks of surubi (a type of catfish) and a long list of spices and vegetables.
+This hearty fish stew is traditionally made with chunks of surubi (a type of catfish) and a long list of spices and vegetables.
 An interesting ingredient is, once again, queso paraguayo!
-A bit of cheese and cream bring together the hearty yet subtle flavors.
+A bit of cheese and cream bring together the rich yet subtle flavors.

 13. Borí Borí

 Borí (vorí) are balls of corn flour, queso paraguayo, and a splash of oil and vegetable broth.
-They are added to a fresh vegetable or chicken broth or stew, much like dumplings.
+They are added to a fresh vegetable or chicken broth or stew, much like dumplings to create a satisfying meal..

 14. Tallarín Paraguayo

 Tallarín is one of the most popular meals in Paraguay, served daily or for special occasions.
 Tallarines are long, thick pasta noodles.
 The secret’s in the sauce.
-Either meat (usually with bones), chicken or gallina casera are browned and then simmered in a tomato sauce.
+Either meat (usually with bones) or free-range chicken is browned and then simmered in a tomato sauce.
 Laurel is included for a unique flavor.

-Ñoquis, made from potatoes or from flour, is not technically traditional but is extremely popular in Paraguay.
-Usually they are served with a red sauce and cuts of stewed beef.
+Potato or flour-based Ñoquis are not technically traditional as they resemble Italian gnocchi.
+However, they’re extremely popular in Paraguay, where they’re usually served with a red sauce and cuts of stewed beef.

 16. So’o apu’a (Caldo de Albondigas)

-Meatballs made from ground beef and spices are simmered in a tomato and beef broth with onion.
-The dish can be served with rice.
+These typical meatballs, made from ground beef and spices, are simmered in a tomato and beef broth with onion.
+This affordable and unpretentious dish is usually served with rice.

 17. Puchero Locro